Steve Worster: Professional career

+Worster signed a 3 year $100,000 contract with the Hamilton Tiger-Cats on May 28, 1971.
+He played in 3 games, gaining 72 yards on 23 carries and 1 touchdown as well as 83 yards on 5 receptions, most of that on a 55 yard touchdown reception, before being cut in August after being charged with marijuana possession.

+The following September he re-enrolled at Texas to finish his degree.
+In November he pled guilty to possession and paid a $100 fine.
+Years later he claimed the Ti-cats set him up to get rid of him.

+St. Louis Cardinals

+In early 1972, the Cardinals traded a fourth round pick to the Rams for Worster who then signed with the team.
+In July he left the Cardinals training camp.

+Worster decided that football was no longer fun, leading him to retire.

 Later life

 Worster completed his bachelor's degree and then worked in sales for 28 years after retiring from football, and then managed rental properties.
 He moved to San Antonio, then Austin, and then back to Bridge City after retiring from football.
 Worster was a sales manager for the Lone Star Brewing Company in San Antonio.
 He met his wife, Ann, in San Antonio.
 They had two children prior to their divorce.

 Worster died on August 13, 2022.